 Some people like to procrastinate.
 Others like to arrive at a dinner party early, and in other ways they're "precrastinators".
 I am sending this note out early to make it more convenient for the pre-crastinators to order textbooks on-line (if that is an attractive option for you), and/or to let you get started reading one or other of the interesting books we have for the class (if you are the kind of person who likes to do that sort of thing).
-Or you might want to start watching one or other of the many internationally-award-winning films and videos that we have lined up for the class.

-If none of these options apply to you, and you feel like a little end-of-summer procrastination, just relax and enjoy the wonderful autumn weather, and, the rest of your break.
+If none of these options apply to you, and you feel like a little end-of-holiday procrastination, just relax and enjoy the wonderful winter weather, and, the rest of your break.
 Interest in food and culture has never been higher.

 Whether or not you agree with the various commentators, and there are many these days, representing all sides of the food industry and all food interest groups, food is IN the news.
 And some weeks food IS the news.
-And that's true year 'round, not just for State Fair time . . .
+And that's true year 'round and not just during the holiday season . . .
+Just recently there have been several interesting items in the news: